 What does your character want?
 This is an important question to answer because it determines what your protagonist hopes to achieve by the story’s end.
 If the goal, or outer motivation, is written well, readers will identify fairly quickly what the overall story goal’s going to be and they’ll know what to root for.
 But how do you know what outer motivation to choose?

 Forms This Might Take: Keeping alive a legacy begun by a respected person, organization, or culture.
-This could be personal (running the family business, fostering children because one’s parents did so), moral (supporting a charity organization, rallying around a topic of social awareness to right a wrong), or …
+This could be personal (running the family business, fostering children because the character’s parents did so), moral (supporting a charity organization, rallying around a topic of social awareness to right a wrong), or …

 How the Character May Prepare for This Goal:

-- Reorganizing one’s priorities to make time for this new endeavor
+- The character reorganizing their priorities to make time for this new endeavor

-- Making necessary changes so one can pursue the goal (relocating, changing careers, quitting one’s job, etc.)
+- Making necessary changes so they can pursue the goal (relocating, changing careers, quitting their job, etc.)

 Possible Sacrifices or Costs Associated With This Goal:

-- Risk of failure (if this is something one hasn’t tried previously)
+- Risk of failure (if this is something the character hasn’t tried previously)

 - Giving up passions or hobbies due to a lack of time or decreased interest